Careers Newsletter: February 2025

 Current Opportunities

 This month we have some amazing opportunities to learn about future careers.
 The NHS Health and Social Care is coming up in April.
-Also students have the opportunity to learn about careers at the world renowned Rothmated Research Centre in Harpenden.
-There are also opportunities to investigate apprenticeships within the finance industry and the logistics industry.
-And as this week is national apprenticeship week we have a number of oppurtunities to learn about the oppurtunities apprenticeships offer.
+There are also opportunities to investigate apprenticeships within the finance industry, rental industry and the logistics industry

 NHS Health and Social Care Careers Fair at Middlesex University